Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

 \section{Planning Framework}

 Our planning framework, which we call \textit{Multi-agent Pathfinding with Adaptive Path Expansion and Dynamic Leading} (\gls{MAAPGDL}), consists of two levels: High Level, which manages multi-stage growing of agents paths, and Low Level: \gls{SAPFDL}.
-Section~\ref{sec:MADIST} introduces the High Level (Alg.~\ref{alg:MADIST}), illustrated in Fig.~\ref{fig:fw}.
+The major components of the framework are described as follows.
+Section~\ref{sec:MADIST} introduces the High Level (Alg.~\ref{alg:MADIST}, Figure~\ref{fig:fw}) that consists of selecting a node from the tree (\gls{TCT}), expanding agent's paths and modifying them if necessary via \gls{APG}, then growing the tree until reaching the goals or running out of runtime.
 Section~\ref{sec:SAPF} presents the Low Level: a single-agent pathfinding with dynamic leading (Alg.~\ref{alg:sapf}) that continuously expands the shortest collision-free and \acomm-satisfied paths to goals for the agents one by one.
 Section~\ref{sec:TCT_alg} describes how the tree \gls{TCT} is expanded, and Section~\ref{sec:alg_analysis} analyzes the time complexity of the planner.